mnopqr1/starbattle-solver/README.md

-# Solving Star Battle Infinity with Z3
+# Solving Star Battle with Z3

 A Python script that solves [Star Battle](https://www.puzzle-star-battle.com/) puzzles, using the Z3 SMT solver.
 The essential work is done in ```solver.py```.